 If for any reason we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined and as such be applicable to the terms describing our handling of personal information.

-EBI will make appropriate contact with you to provide the agreed services.
-EBI will not contact you for marketing purposes by post, email, phone or text message unless you have given your prior consent.
-You can change your marketing preference at any time by contacting firstname.lastname@example.org.
+ebi will make appropriate contact with you to provide the agreed services. ebi will not contact you for marketing purposes by post, email, phone or text message unless you have given your prior consent.
+Subscribed members can change marketing preferences at any time by contacting firstname.lastname@example.org.

 What is the legal basis for holding the data?